pariazar/ConvertVideos2Images/README.md

 # ConvertVideos2Images
-CV2I (Convert Videos to Images) is command line tool that you can easily convert your videos in one directory to multiple images it used for creating dataset and training them and making model in CNN
+CV2I (Convert Videos to Images) is command line tool that you can easily convert your videos in one directory to multiple images it used for creating dataset and training model in CNN

 simple definition: CV2I is dataset creator with videos